Albanoi

-The Albanoi (also Albani; Ἀλβανοί, Albanoi; Albani) were an Illyrian tribe.
-They were possibly first mentioned by Hecataeus of Miletus (550-476 BCE) under the name Abroi.
+The Albanoi (also Albani; Ἀλβανοί; Albani) were an Illyrian tribe.
+Their first possible mention was by Hecataeus of Miletus (550–476 BCE) under the name Abroi.
 Ptolemy (100–170 CE) is the first author who mentions them under the name Albanoi.
-Their central settlement was called Albanopolis (Ἀλβανόπολις) and was located roughly between the Mat and Shkumbin rivers, in central Albania.
-The archaeological site of Zgërdhesh has been identified as the likely location of Albanopolis.
+Their central settlement Albanopolis (Ἀλβανόπολις) was located roughly between the Mat and Shkumbin rivers, in central Albania.
+The archaeological site of Zgërdhesh has been identified as its likely location.
 Stephanus of Byzantium who reproduced Hecataeus added an entry for another settlement named Arbon in Illyria whose inhabitants were called Arbonioi or Arbonites.
 Another Arbon was recorded by Polybius.
 John of Nikiû wrote in the 7th century CE about a people known as Arbanitai in the Greek translation of the manuscript.

 In the Middle Ages, the names Albanoi and Arbanitai/Albanitai referred to medieval Albanians as an ethnic group.
 The equivalent terms in Latin are Albanenses/Arbanenses, in Slavic Arbanasi and later in Turkish Arnaut.
 These names reflect the Albanian ethnic endonym Arbëreshë/Arbëneshë, which itself derives from Albanoi.
 In the archaeological record, the Albanoi are mentioned on a funeral inscription in Stobi and Albanopolis is mentioned on another funeral inscription near Scupi.
 Another ethnonym, Arbaios found in Phoenice is likely linked to them.

 Name

-The Albanoi were possibly first mentioned by Hecataeus of Miletus (550-476 BCE) under the name Abroi, who lived around the same area.
+The Albanoi were possibly first mentioned by Hecataeus of Miletus (550–476 BCE) under the name Abroi; they lived around the same area.
 Abroi may have been produced via a metathesis of Arboi, another linguistic process or a common misassociation by Hecataeus of the indigenous name with the ancient Greek term abros to better adapt it to Greek.
 Ptolemy (100–170 CE) is the first author who mentions them under the name Albanoi.

-The name of this Illyrian tribe – Abroi/Arboi and Albanoi – gave rise to the ethnonym Аrbёn / Arbёr, Albanians, early generalized to all the Illyrian tribes speaking the same idiom.
+The name of the Illyrian tribe – Abroi or Arboi and Albanoi – which gave rise to the ethnonyms Аrbёn, Arbёr, and Albanians, early on generalized to all the Illyrian tribes speaking the same language.
 The process was similar to the spread of the name Illyrians from a small group of people on the Adriatic coast, the Illyrioi.
-It occurred also in the spread of the ethnonym Greeks / Hellenes from Graeci and Hellenes.
+It occurred also in the spread of the ethnonyms Greeks and Hellenes from Graeci and Hellenes, respectively.